Camp Achva and School-Age Services Director

-Rich, originally hailing from New Jersey, comes to us after spending two and a half years as the Youth Director at Adas Israel Congregation in Washington, DC.
-At Adas, Rich developed and implemented programs and curricula for young adults and youth from grades K-12, including staffing an annual 2 week teen Israel trip, supervising a teen leadership program, and advising the synagogue's USY chapter.
+Rich, originally hailing from New Jersey, spent two and a half years as the Youth Director at Adas Israel Congregation in Washington, DC prior to arriving at the J in March of 2016.
+At Adas, Rich developed and implemented programs and curricula for young adults and youth from grades K-12, including staffing an annual 2-week teen Israel trip, supervising a teen leadership program, and advising the synagogue's USY chapter.
 Rich holds a Master's Degree in Jewish Communal Service from the Baltimore Hebrew Institute of Towson University.
 Prior to receiving his degree, Rich worked for two years at JCC MetroWest in NJ as the Children, Youth & Family Services Coordinator, where he was the Assistant Director of the Center's after-school program.
-Rich developed his passion for Judaism during his seven consecutive years working in various capacities at JCC Metrowest, and is continually inspired with how informal Jewish experiences can transform children and their Jewish identities.
-After serving for one-year as the Associate Director of School-Age Services and Day Camps, Rich is excited to lead the way for children, staff, and families to continue to build community while developing a strong sense of identity based on Jewish values!
+Rich developed his passion for Judaism during his seven consecutive years working in various capacities at JCC Metrowest and is continually inspired by how informal Jewish experiences can transform children and their Jewish identities.
+After serving for one year as the Associate Director of Camp Achva and School-Age Services, Rich has to lead the way for children, staff, and families to continue to build community while developing a strong sense of identity-based on Jewish values since Summer 2017.

 Special Needs Director (Kadima)